 Join Your Local Church

 Taking your children to church is a good idea.
 Allow your children to be educated by spiritual people and to participate in communal worship.
-Encourage your children by reassuring them that they are not alone in their beliefs.
+Encourage your children by reassuring them that they are not alone in their beliefs, especially when they are receiving a catholic school education, which provides a supportive community.
 Your children require the spiritual gift of a life dedicated to God’s service.

 You might have a child who is enthusiastic and curious about hearing God’s voice and pursuing His will.
 Parents of a curious and eager child will need to learn how to welcome their child’s spiritual connection and assist them in developing discerning abilities through biblical knowledge and understanding.
 Be patient, and remind yourself that God’s Word will never be contradicted.
 Always be prepared for any question, good or bad.
 If your child believes the Holy Spirit is leading, encourage them to seek the Bible for a scriptural foundation that supports God’s perspective.